 Preferred test for the confirmation of a diagnosis of porphyria cutanea tarda type II and hepatoerythropoietic porphyria

 The workup of patients with a suspected porphyria is most effective when following a stepwise approach.
-See Porphyria (Cutaneous) Testing Algorithm in Special Instructions or call 800-533-1710 to discuss testing strategies.
-If guidance is needed for an acute form of porphyria, the Porphyria (Acute) Testing Algorithm is also available in Special Instructions.
+See Porphyria (Cutaneous) Testing Algorithm or call 800-533-1710 to discuss testing strategies.
+If guidance is needed for an acute form of porphyria, the Porphyria (Acute) Testing Algorithm is also available.

 High-Performance Liquid Chromatography (HPLC)/Incubation of Lysed Erythrocytes